johnbentcope/vpype-solids/THEORY.md

 * a list, `ENTER1`, of the indices of all polygons one enters when traversing `(v, w)` from `v` to `w`
 * a list, `ENTER2`, of the indices of all polygons one enters when traversing `(v, w)` from `w` to `v`

 Given a set `S` of line segments in the plane, the line segments of `S` are added in random order, one by one, to a set `U`.

+An undirected graph, `H(U)` of the following is maintained as `U` grows.
+* the intersection points
+* the segment endpoints
-An undirected graph, `H(U)` of the intersection points, the segment endpoints, and the upwards and downwards vertical shadows of segment endpoints and intersection points is maintained as `U` grows.
+* the upwards and downwards vertical shadows of segment endpoints and intersection points

 ## Step 2: _Computing the Coverage of Representative Vertices_
 ### High-Level Description